kapalk/Quantify-Yourself/README.md

 # Quantify-yourself-project
 The aim of the project was to investigate different factors which affect sleep quality.
 In addition, the aim was to create a novel measurement for sleep quality.
 Results showed that the measured variables had highly individual effects on sleep quality.
 Despite this our classifier model was quite successful in classifying sleep quality.
-This shows that our measure for sleep quality (peak count) correlates with subjective evaluations
+This shows that our measure for sleep quality (peak count) correlates with subjective evaluations.

-Unfortunately the original data used in this study cannot be shared due to privacy reasons
+Unfortunately the original data used in this study cannot be shared due to privacy reasons.

 # Directories